Stability of the Greedy Algorithm on the Circle: Introduction

-\section{Heuristics}
+To address the issues mentioned in the above subsection, we consider a representation of the customers environment which reflects its randomness as perceived by the server.

+More precisely, we only want to learn the information that is necessary and sufficient to determine the next movement, and the positions of further waiting customers should remain unknown.
+Each time the server has to scan the system state to determine the position of the next target, we acquire exactly two pieces of information: the presence of a customer at that position and the absence of any other customer at smaller distances, as illustrated in Figure~\ref{fig:potential}.

+The arrivals are represented by a space-time Poisson Point Process $\nu \subseteq (\RR/\ZZ) \times \RR$, and in this approach one is ignoring the points of $\nu$ that have not yet influenced the server's trajectory.
+One can think of this scheme as re-sampling the set of waiting customers at each departure time, according to the appropriate conditional distribution.
+The latter is given in terms of the space-time region where the configuration $\nu$ has not been revealed.
+In this setting, the state of the system is given by the positions of the server and the current customer, plus the profile corresponding to the boundary of this region where $\nu$ is unknown.
+The knowledge of this triplet determines the distribution of its future without the need of any further information from the past, yielding a Markovian evolution.
+See Figure~\ref{fig:potential}.

+\subsection{Heuristics}

-If the server is busy most of the time, the system must be stable, since in average the service time is smaller than the inter-arrival time.
-The fundamental problem in showing stability is therefore the possibility that the server spend a long time zigzagging on regions with low density of customers, due to a trapping configuration produced by the stochastic dynamics.
+If the server is busy most of the time, the system must be stable, since on average the service time is smaller than the inter-arrival time.
+The fundamental problem in showing stability is therefore the possibility that the server spend a long time zigzagging on regions with low density of customers due to a trapping configuration produced by the stochastic dynamics.

-In~\cite{foss-rolla-sidoravicius-11}, with S. Foss we considered the analogous model on the real line and showed that this cannot be the case: the server may zigzag for a finite period of time, but it is bound to eventually choose a direction and head that way.
+For the analogous model on the real line, this cannot be the case: the server may zigzag for a finite period of time, but it is bound to eventually choose a direction and head that way~\cite{FossRollaSidoravicius15}.

 On the same grounds, since the greedy routing mechanism is \emph{local}, this can neither be the case on the circle -- at least \emph{until the server realizes that it is not operating on the infinite line}.